 The scientific method is the best way yet discovered for winnowing the truth from lies and delusion.
 The simple version looks something like this:

-2. Invent a tentative description, called a hypothesis, that is consistent with what you have observed.
+3. Form a tentative description, called a hypothesis, that is consistent with or possibly explains what you have observed.

-4. Test those predictions by experiments or further observations and modify the hypothesis in the light of your results.
+4. Test those predictions by experiments or further observations.

 When consistency is obtained the hypothesis becomes a theory and provides a coherent set of propositions which explain a class of phenomena.
 A theory is then a framework within which observations are explained and predictions are made.